- Duration: 31 Minutes

 Full Body Stretch

 I will definitely revisit this workout myself.
-In fact, I've already used it while it sits unpublished on YouTube - one of the perks of filming and editing your own workout videos, I suppose, ha!
+In fact, I used it before it was published on YouTube - one of the perks of filming and editing your own workout videos, I suppose.
+Ha!

 If you know someone who is just getting started with working out and you think they might like this workout, please share!